arayush34/AeroTrends/README.md

 ## Acknowledgments

-We would like to express our gratitude to the creators of the dataset used in this project, as well as the OpenAI team for their powerful language model, which facilitated the analysis and interpretation of the data.
+I would like to express our gratitude to the creators of the dataset used in this project, as well as the OpenAI team for their powerful language model, which facilitated the analysis and interpretation of the data.

 ## Contact Information